iTeam-org/iteam-site/cdc.md

 -> no style in html template -> css

 to do now
-- calendar : weekly view
+- calendar : weekly view : week_of_month
-- publications : tags, multi-page
+- add event to "mes publicatons"
 - media sociaux (syncro fb, twitter, google)
 - noscript : menu, (logout ok)